vanHeemstraCreations/movie-digital-twin/300/600/README.md

 **TIP**: Render Boss brings to your fingertips the ability to render multiple frames in parallel.
 Whether that’s in the same computer (multiprocessing) or in many computers distributed across a network.
 It just takes a couple of clicks.
 We'll explore this option.

+## Render Boss Features

+- **Single-Click Multi-Machine videos**.
+Render Boss can automatically split your comps into image sequences to be rendered by multiple machines, then combine them into a single video file, including sound and everything.
+- **Smart Multi-Core renders**.
+Get the most out of multi-core CPUs.
+Render Boss monitors the CPU, Memory and GPU on each machine and dynamically adds or removes parallel render instances.
+This results in renders that use all the available resources without choking slower machines.
+- **Easy to setup multiple machines**.
+Just point them to a shared network folder and that’s it.
+No fiddling with network settings, no coding, no command lines.
+- **Seamless integration with After Effects**.
+- **Clear ON/OFF button** gives you complete control on when your computer is available to render.
+- **Control all the machines from a single computer**.
+Turn Render Boss On or Off, stop renders, etc. All without getting up from your seat.
+- **Notifications**.
+Get notified if your renders finished correctly, or get warned if there were errors.
+- **Output Analysis**: In addition to the After Effects warnings, AE Render Boss checks the output files to make sure they rendered well.
+- **Detailed Reports**.
+See reports of all the render jobs, in aggregate or per machine.
+- **Dynamic Licensing**.
+Each license gives you a certain number of machines to render at the same time.
+Enter the key in one machine and all the other machines in the Network can use it.
+And if you turn off Render Boss in one computer, it automatically frees up another machine to render.
+All in real-time.
+- **Cross-Platform**.
+Now available for MacOS (compatible with Apple Silicon / M1 machines).
+The best solution for mixed OS families and studios.

 ## 100 - Introduction

 See [README.md](./100/README.md)